czFIRE/Rust_Organisation_App/README.md

 Petr added onto the orchestration with Keycloak and its accompanying database.

 ### Database SQL
-Work on the Database SQL was done by Michal, Matej and Slavomir, but mostly by Slavomir who ensured the SQL was consistent with the ERD, and added important triggers and constraints.
-Slavomir was also responsible for the seeding script, and added most data to it.
+Work on the Database migration SQL was done by Michal, Matej and Slavomir, but mostly by Slavomir who ensured the SQL was consistent with the ERD after Michal's initial implementation.
+Slavomir also added important constraints and wrote most of the database seeding script.

 ### Database Repository Pattern
 For database access, we had chosen SQLX as everyone worked with it due to the